ronchi/ai_compendium/README.md

 Some types (or combinations of types) of AI are famous.
 Many types of AI labor in the background -- unseen and unnoticed -- yet some of which have significant legal implications.

-The most important thing to remember is that there are many types of AI, as the chart below suggests:
+The most important thing to remember is that there are many types of AI.
+One set of types has to do with the four categories above (thinking/acting humanly/rationally).
+A more practical set of categories can be distilled from the products that we encounter in our daily lives, as outlined in the chart below:

 ![Types of AI](https://github.com/ronchi/ai_compendium/blob/main/ai_types.png)